 c5n.18xlarge instance type and 200 GB of storage by the following command, using

 eu-west-1 as the default region:

 cfddfc launch -instance c5n.18xlarge -volume 200

-Once the master instance launched, the cluster was created by launching slave instances of the same type.
-For example, the following command adds 6 slave instances to create a cluster of (1 + 6) × 36 = 252 cores:
+Once the main instance was launched, the cluster was created by launching secondary instances of the same type.
+For example, the following command adds 6 secondary instances to create a cluster of (1 + 6) × 36 = 252 cores: